Melanie Ott

-Melanie Ott, M.D., Ph.D. is senior investigator of The Ott Lab, Director the Gladstone Institute of Virology, and Senior Vice President of Gladstone Institutes.
-She also a Professor of Medicine at the University of California, San Francisco.
+Melanie Ott is a German virologist who is a senior investigator of The Ott Lab, Director the Gladstone Institute of Virology, and Senior Vice President of Gladstone Institutes.
+She is also a Professor of Medicine at the University of California, San Francisco.

 Education and early career

 Ott was born and raised in Frankfurt, Germany.
 She received her Doctor of Medicine degree in 1991 from the University of Frankfurt/Main.
 From 1991 to 1994, she led the ICU unit at Goethe University Hospital.
 There, 90 percent of the patients were HIV positive and all died without any treatments available.
 While she was originally trained as a neurologist, her experience during the HIV/AIDS crisis drew her to virology with the hopes that she could contribute to better treatments—and eventually a cure.

 In 1994, Ott moved to New York to pursue her Doctorate in Molecular Medicine from the Picower Graduate School Of Molecular Medicine, now known as the Elmezzi Graduate School of Molecular Medicine.
 There, she worked in the laboratory of Eric M. Verdin where she studied gene regulation and epigenetic related to HIV infection.
 After she graduated in 1997, Ott became a Junior Investigator at the German Cancer Research Center in Heidelberg, Germany where she remained until 2002.